 Some itemized deductions you may be able to claim on Schedule A include the following:

 - Home mortgage interest deduction and points paid: The Tax Cuts and Jobs Act of 2017 reduced the amount of home acquisition debt for which you can deduct the interest you paid.
-For example, if you took out a mortgage or home equity loan in 2018 to buy, build or substantially improve the home that’s securing the debt, and you’re married filing jointly, you can only deduct the interest you paid on the first $750,000 of the qualifying debt ($375,000 for married couples filing separately).
+For example, if you took out a mortgage or home equity loan in the tax year to buy, build or substantially improve the home that’s securing the debt, and you’re married filing jointly, you can only deduct the interest you paid on the first $750,000 of the qualifying debt ($375,000 for married couples filing separately).
 The change only affects new loans taken out after Dec.
 15, 2017.
 If your loan predates that and you’re married filing jointly, you may still be able to deduct interest on up to $1 million of home acquisition debt.
 The total of your home mortgage interest and points gets reported on Line 8e of Schedule A.